Middle Way Psychotherapy

 • Improved focus and sustained attention when the nervous system feels safer

 Every SSP journey begins in-session with our Coordinator.
 We never start the protocol at home.
-This allows us to monitor your initial response and provide education on how sound impacts the brain (external link to Unyte Health).
+This allows us to monitor your initial response and provide education on how sound impacts the brain.

 Once a safe baseline is established, we develop a custom listening plan.
 This includes: